SEKOIA-IO/documentation/_shared_content/integration/intake_creation.md

-### Configure Your Playbook
+### Configure Your Intake

-This section will assist you in pulling remote logs from Sekoia and sending them to the intake you previously created.
+This section will guide you through creating the intake object in Sekoia, which provides a unique identifier called the "Intake key."
+The Intake key is essential for later configuration, as it references the Community, Entity, and Parser (Intake Format) used when receiving raw events on Sekoia.

-1. Go to the Sekoia playbook page.
+1. Go to the Sekoia Intake page.
-2. Click on the `+ New playbook` button at the top right of the page.
+2. Click on the `+ New Intake` button at the top right of the page.
-3. Select `Create a playbook from scratch`, and click `Next`.
+3. Search for your Intake by the product name in the search bar.
-4. Give it a Name and a Description, and click `Next`.
+4. Give it a Name** and associate it with an Entity (and a Community if using multi-tenant mode).
-5. Choose a trigger from the list by searching for the name of the product, and click `Create`.
-6. A new Playbook page will be displayed.
-Click on the module in the center of the page, then click on the Configure icon.
-7. On the right panel, click on the `Configuration` tab.
-8. Select an existing Trigger Configuration (from the [account menu](https://docs.sekoia.io/xdr/features/automate/manage-accounts/)) or create a new one by clicking on `+ Create new configuration`.
-9. Configure the Trigger based on the Actions Library (for instance, see [here](https://docs.sekoia.io/xdr/features/automate/library/aws/) for AWS modules), then click `Save`.
-10. Click on `Save` at the top right of the playbook page.
-11. Activate the playbook by clicking on the "On / Off" toggle button at the top right corner of the page.
+5. Click on `Create`.
+6. You will be redirected to the Intake listing page, where you will find a new line with the name you gave to the Intake.

+!!!
+Note
+For more details on how to use the Intake page and to find the Intake key you just created, refer to [this documentation](https://docs.sekoia.io/xdr/features/automate/manage-accounts/).